fpelaezt/devops/AWS/aws-certifications/architect/6-VPC.md

 * Up to 5 per Region
 * Specify a CIDR from /16 (65k hosts) to /28 (16 hosts)
 * Must specify CIDR and Region at creation
-* CIDR can't be changed later
+* CIDR can't be changed later but you can add an extra CIDR block (Up to 5)
 * Instance tenancy attribute will apply to all instances in the VPC
 * At creation: default CIDR /16, default subnet in every AZ, default SG and NACL, default route table to IGW
 * Wizard options: Single public, two private/public, two private/public and hardware VPN access